 \subsection{Benchmark Compression}

-\textit{benchmark compression} aims to select a minimal subset of items that preserves full-benchmark rankings and enables accurate score estimation.
+\textit{Benchmark Compression} aims to select a minimal subset of items that preserves full-benchmark rankings and enables accurate score estimation.
 Existing methods can be categorized based on the signals they utilize: prediction outputs versus input/internal features.

-\paragraph{Prediction-Based Coreset Selection.} The dominant paradigm relies on the correlation of model outputs (i.e., accuracy) across test items. \textsc{Anchor Points}~\cite{vivek2024anchor} and \textsc{Tailored Benchmarks}~\cite{yuan2025beyond} represent each item by its ``prediction pattern''—a vector of correctness scores derived from a population of source models.
+\paragraph{Prediction-Based Coreset Selection.} The dominant paradigm relies on the correlation of model outputs (i.e., accuracy) across test items. \textsc{AnchorPoints}~\cite{vivek2024anchor} and \textsc{TailoredBench}~\cite{yuan2025beyond} represent each item by its ``prediction pattern''—a vector of correctness scores derived from a population of source models.
 By applying clustering to these patterns, they identify items that maximize information gain.
-Similarly, \textsc{TinyBenchmarks}~\cite{polo2024tinybenchmarks} adopts Item Response Theory (IRT) to fit latent discrimination and difficulty parameters from response patterns.
-A critical limitation of these methods is the ``cold start'' problem: they require a diverse pool of source models to construct robust prediction pattern.
+Similarly, \textsc{TinyBenchmarks}~\cite{pmlr-v235-maia-polo24a} adopts Item Response Theory (IRT) to fit latent discrimination and difficulty parameters from response patterns.
+A critical limitation of these methods is the ``cold start'' problem: they require a diverse pool of source models to construct robust prediction patterns.
 In low-resource regimes (e.g., few source models), the sparse binary signal (correct/incorrect) is often insufficient to capture fine-grained dataset structures.

 \paragraph{Feature-Based and Heuristic Filtering.} Alternative approaches utilize static semantic features or internal model statistics. \textsc{SMART}~\cite{jain2024improving} filters datasets by removing samples that are semantically redundant (measured via textual embedding distance) or statistically ``easy'' for models.
-More recently, \textsc{EffiEval}~\cite{qin2024effieval} proposes a training-free selection method that maximizes the coverage of activated neurons, positing that diverse activation patterns correspond to diverse model capabilities.
+More recently, \textsc{EffiEval}~\cite{wang2025effieval} proposes a training-free selection method that maximizes the coverage of activated neurons, positing that diverse activation patterns correspond to diverse model capabilities.
 While \textsc{EffiEval} leverages internal signals, it focuses on neuron-level coverage for sampling rather than aligning latent spaces for structural recovery.
 Our work advances this direction by exploiting the continuous hidden states to characterize item structure, providing a denser signal than discrete outputs while avoiding the need for massive source model populations.